Law & Order Toronto: Criminal Intent: Production

 In June 2023, it was announced that Law & Order Toronto: Criminal Intent had been given a 10-episode series order, based on the original series created by Dick Wolf and René Balcer for Universal Television.
 The series is produced by Lark Productions and Cameron Pictures.
 Directors include Holly Dale who directed the 1st, 3rd and 9th episodes, as well as David Wellington, Peter Stebbings, Sudz Sutherland, Rachel Leiterman, Winnifred Jong, Sharon Lewis and David Straiton.

 The episode "Crack Reporter" was partially inspired by the crack cocaine scandal that involved former Toronto mayor Rob Ford in 2013.

 The series was renewed for a second and third season in June 2024.

+The series was then renewed for a fourth season in April 2026.
+Young will not be returning for the fourth season, which will see Luke Kirby join the cast as Detective Sergeant John Darcy.

 Broadcast

-On February 22, 2024, Law & Order Toronto: Criminal Intent began airing on Citytv on Thursdays at 8 p.m.
+On February 22, 2024, Law & Order Toronto: Criminal Intent started airing on Citytv on Thursdays at 8 p.m.
 ET.
 This addition to the Law & Order Thursdays lineup moved Law & Order, which regularly aired in simulcast with NBC, to air an hour earlier at 7 p.m.
-ET with SVU and Organized Crime remaining at 9 p.m. and 10 p.m.
+ET with Law & Order: Special Victims Unit and Law & Order: Organized Crime remaining at 9 p.m. and 10 p.m.
 ET respectively.
 Season 2 was given a new timeslot moving to Thursdays at 10 p.m.
 ET, the former timeslot of Found, which moved to 7 p.m.
-ET, airing 3 hours earlier than NBC.
+ET, airing three hours earlier than NBC.

 The CW has acquired American broadcasting rights to the series for the first two seasons.
 The first season premiered on September 24, 2025.
-The second season will premiere in 2026.
+The second season will premiere on October 5, 2026.